 Also recently retired is the Frozen Mary Blair style gingerbread display that predates the current Cinderella one.
 Before that, it was a Pinocchio gingerbread display about a decade or so ago.

 This year, the Cinderella gingerbread display can be found at the back of the Grand Canyon Concourse by the giant windows that face, fittingly enough, Cinderella Castle and Magic Kingdom.
 This display features a gingerbread Cinderella Castle, plus her, Prince Charming, and Fairy Godmother.

-On an unrelated note, the above-pictured mug is currently 25% off, which can be stacked with Annual Pass or Disney Vacation Club discounts.
-We purchased it and the total was ~$10.
+We actually purchased last year’s mug shortly before Christmas for 25% off, which could be stacked with Annual Pass or Disney Vacation Club discounts.

 Disney’s Contemporary Resort is one of the Deluxes with an ‘icon’ tree, which is basically just Walt Disney World-speak for really tall Christmas tree.
 The only downside is that this one is outside on a promenade where few guests go.